HotCakeX/Harden-Windows-Security/README.md

 - You can fork this repository, verify it until that point in time, then verify any subsequent changes/updates I push to this repository, **at your own pace** (using `Sync fork` and `Compare` options on your fork), and if you are happy with the changes, allow it to be merged with your own copy/fork on your GitHub account.
 - You can [learn PowerShell which is super easy](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Basic-PowerShell-tricks-and-notes), multiplatform, and useful for the future, Microsoft Learn website teaches you everything, then you will understand everything in the module is safe, or you can ask someone that you trust and knows PowerShell to verify the module for you.

+- All codes are properly commented for easy and quick understanding.

 - #### The module uses the following files, all of them are in plain text, easily readable or verifiable:

     - [Registry.csv](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/Registry.csv) includes registry data.

     - [ProcessMitigations.csv](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/ProcessMitigations.csv) includes the process mitigations data.

-    - [EventViewerCustomViews.zip](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/EventViewerCustomViews.zip) includes the XML files that are copied to `C:\ProgramData\Microsoft\Event Viewer\Views` so that when you open [Windows Event Viewer](https://learn.microsoft.com/en-us/host-integration-server/core/windows-event-viewer1), you will find custom views as explained in the <a href="#miscellaneous-configurations">Miscellaneous Configurations</a> category.

-    - [Security-Baselines-X.zip](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/Security-Baselines-X.zip) includes Group Policies that are used by this module.

     - [Default Security Policy.inf](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/Default%20Security%20Policy.inf) contains security policy data used by the `Unprotect-WindowsSecurity` cmdlet.

     - [Registry resources.csv](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Harden-Windows-Security%20Module/Main%20files/Resources/Registry%20resources.csv) Includes the data used by the `Confirm-SystemCompliance` cmdlet.